John-Kingham/random-old-books/README.md

 I used the contrast checker while selecting the site's colour palette.
 Originally, I planned to use a cream colour for text on dark backgrounds, but the contrast level was too low to pass the Contrast Checker's tests, so I switched to using pure white.

+### Interesting Bugs

+#### Disappearing newsletter subscribe button

+During final testing, I noticed that the footer's newsletter subscribe button disappeared if I exited the modal using the escape key.
+This put the button into a focus-visible state where Bootstrap seemed to be making the background fully transparent.

+To fix this, I added a :focus-visible pseudo-class CSS selector to set the background to the correct colour.

 ### Unfixed Bugs

 There are no known unfixed bugs.